hyuncat/parable-gpt/README.md

 - Bible - Christianity
 - Dhammapada - Buddhism
 - Qur'an - Islam
-- Tao Te Ching - Daoism / Confucianism
+- Tao Te Ching - Taoism

 A detailed explanation and walkthrough of my data preparation and methods are detailed in `usage.ipynb`.